Mellor St Mary CE Primary School

 Through quality teaching of knowledge, skills and vocabulary across core and foundation subjects, all children will be challenged to be inquisitive, compassionate, courageous and creative learners.
 They will have opportunities to influence their own learning through age appropriate and progressive themes and topics.
 Effective learning characteristics including being ambitious, reflective and imaginative will drive teaching and learning.

-Our children will have the skills, knowledge, norms and values which can be used to get ahead in education and life more generally.
-In short they will learn more, remember more, enjoy more and develop spiritually, socially and emotionally.
+Our children will have a confident set of skills, knowledge, norms and Christian values which can be used to get ahead in education and life more generally.
+In short they will learn more, remember more, enjoy more and develop more spiritually, socially and emotionally.
 Thus enabling them to be ready for their next stage in education.